 Parts (click links to compare current prices)

-Ross tech VCDS cable (optional but strongly recommended for testing, used to
+Ross tech VCDS cable (or from kermatdi) optional but strongly recommended for testing, used to

 be called vag-com)